Art Rotterdam Week

 Plan your visit to Art Rotterdam week

 The event is held in the iconic Van Nelle Factory, which you can reach easily by public transport.
 You can take bus 38 from Rotterdam Central Station, stopping at Beukelsbrug.
 There is also parking available on the Van Nelle Factory grounds.
-A standard adult ticket costs 22,50 euros and children aged 12 and younger get in for free.
+A standard adult ticket costs 22,50 euros.

 Main photo by Joost de Leij.